ringsheep/conichi-challenge/README.md

 ## Requirements
 * JDK 8

-## TODOs and other stuff I lacked time for
+## TODOs and other stuff I lacked time for (but I'll come back soon!)
 * Externalize api keys injection through docker volume
 * Pass jar name to Dockerfile to avoid version hard-coding
 * Integration tests using WireMock